IHE/ITI.mCSD/input/pagecontent/issues.md

 way defined.
 If there is concern with the removal of these options, please submit a Public Comment.

-mCSD\_9.
-We have added a requirement to include a meta.profile tag for all compliant resources.
-This is so that in a mixed server that has these resources as well as others, a Care Services Selective Consumer can limit the results of Find Matching Care Service \[ITI-90\] to only mCSD resources using the \_profile parameter.
-Since this type of parameter isn’t allowed for the \_history transaction for Request Care Services Updates \[ITI-91\] the Care Services Update Consumer may have to filter results if required.
-Is this a common configuration and is this step necessary?

 ### Closed Issues